top of page

 EDIT FONT SIZE MAIN HEADERS TO MATCH BODY TEXT AND HDRS

-Editing and proofreading can sometimes be like trying to create order from chaos, like piecing the parts of a complex puzzle.
+Reviewing your writing can often be like trying to create order from chaos, like piecing the parts of a complex puzzle.
 Mistakes can be anywhere and it's easy to miss your own mistakes when focusing on your content.

 Working on your content increases its value

-By nature I’m a support person, working quietly in the background, reading lines between scenes.
-As an editorial assistant I worked on environmental and art research projects.
-I was also a personal assistant in business support.
+By nature I’m a support person, working quietly behind the scenes.
+As an editorial assistant I worked on short and long term projects, I was also a personal assistant in business support.

 Now I help individual business owners and anyone who writes content to add value to their work through the writing and editing process.